nmkit/nimo-markdown-cv/index.md

 ### __First Capital Investment Consultant Limited__ `2015.8 - 2018.12`
 _Senior Manager_<br>
-Carry out business and financial asset valuation in support of acquisition, financing and listing project For example, valuer for the connected transactions between Fantasia (1777.HK) and ColorLife (1778.HK), internal advisor of PT International(0372.HK) in acquiring preference share of a port facilities in Guangxi
+Carry out business and financial asset valuation in support of acquisition, financing and listing project<br>
+For example, valuer for the connected transactions between Fantasia (1777.HK) and ColorLife (1778.HK), internal advisor of PT International(0372.HK) in acquiring preference share of a port facilities in Guangxi
 Familiar with Wind financial database